solmazkh114/PerformancePackage/README.md

 - R2 score
 - scatter plot of y_pred and y_true

 This package is not available on PyPI for now.
-You can clone the directory and navigate to the directory and then run
+You can clone the directory navigate to the directory and then run

 ```
 pip install -e .
 ```
 This will install the package on the environment.
-To utilize it, you just need to import `ClassificationMetrics` (RegressionMetrics) class from `performance.classification` module (`performance.regression`) to your workspace and then create an object from this class.
+To utilize it, you just need to import `ClassificationMetrics` (`RegressionMetrics`) class from `performance.classification` module (`performance.regression`) to your workspace and then create an object from this class.
 The `metric_table` method is responsible for providing the necessary metrics.
 Take a look at the following example:

 ```
 #classifcation task on iris dataset